FuelLabs/sway-rfcs/rfcs/0006-configuration-constants.md

 The change is not breaking as it is entirely new functionality.

-Configuration time constants may be defined anywhere in a Sway program.
-They are aggregated by the compiler, even if they are in a dependency, and reported to the SDK/`forc`.
-This allows for libraries to rely on configurable values directly.
+Configuration time constants may not be defined in any library code and must be defined at the top level.
+Should a library need to reference a configurable value, it should utilize design patterns such as the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to ingest the constants from the top level.

 The `pub` keyword will operate as normal: if it is `pub`, then it is public and importable from elsewhere in the Sway program.
 If not, then it is only referencable in the scope it is defined within.